-The firm of Sutnick & Sutnick Attorneys at Law handles expungement, dismissal and sealing of your criminal record.
-Our record expungement lawyers are committed to helping clients clear their background and get a fresh start.
+The attorneys of Sutnick & Sutnick Attorneys at Law handle expungement, dismissal and sealing of criminal records.
+Our record expungement lawyers are committed to helping clients clear their backgrounds and get a fresh start.
 Review the questions and answers below.
 Bring us your own questions in an initial consultation with a member of our team.

 Only the most serious charges cannot be expunged.
 Some charges that cannot be expunged include: